FREQUENTLY ASKED QUESTIONS (FAQ)

 Q. How are points awarded in the different divisions?

-A. For youth and amateur divisions, points are awarded on the horse and rider combo.
+A. For youth, amateur, novice divisions, points are awarded on the horse and rider combo.
 In the Open division, the points are awarded to the horse and any combination of rider may be used.

 Q. What do I need to show at an ARHA show?